One-stop Guide for WhatsApp Quality Rating and Messaging Limits

 • The business sends the first reply to the first message of a customer (user-initiated conversation)

+Businesses can initiate conversations with customers only by sending a WhatsApp message template.
 WhatsApp allows an unlimited number of user-initiated conversations at any given time.
 Below is the number of business-initiated conversations allowed at each tier.

 All businesses start with a 1k limit (tier 1).
 At each tier, if you reach your messaging limit, you can start more conversations as soon as one or more active conversations end.
 Here is an example: